-The Kosovo Specialist Chambers, based in The Hague, said former Kosovo Liberation Army commander Salih Mustafa was arrested based on a "warrant, transfer order and confirmed indictment issued by a pre-trial judge."
-The court's statement didn't identify the charges on which he was indicted.
+The Kosovo Specialist Chambers, based in The Hague, said former Kosovo Liberation Army commander Salih Mustafa was arrested based on a “warrant, transfer order and confirmed indictment issued by a pre-trial judge”.

 The Kosovo Liberation Army was made up of ethnic Albanian rebels who wanted Kosovo's independence from Serbia.
-Mustafa oversaw fighters in the Llapi area, 35 kilometers (20 miles) north of the capital, Pristina.
+Mustafa oversaw fighters in the Llapi area, 35 kilometres north of the capital, Pristina.

 He later served as intelligence chief of the Kosovo Security Forces, military troops created in 2009 as a transitional unit before becoming a regular army.

 The Kosovo Specialist Chambers and an attached Special Prosecutor's Office, or SPO, was established five years ago to look into allegations that KLA members committed war crimes and crimes against humanity.

 The European Union Rule of Law Mission in Kosovo, or EULEX, which is in charge of the court, said it had “provided operational and logistic support to the SPO in line with its mandate and in accordance with the Kosovo legislation”.